gbegreg/Delphier/README.md

  This game is cross-platform and you will find the binaries for Windows, Mac OS, Linux and Android in the bin repository.

  It does not use any game engine !
 So i can proudly indicate "Not made with Unity" :)

+ I am developing a game from Delphier but much more complete named <a href="https://www.gbesoft.fr/jeux.php#nagory">Nagory</a>.
+You will find the demo of Nagory on my <a href="https://www.gbesoft.fr/jeux.php#nagory">site</a> for Windows, Mac OS, Linux and Android.
+ The Android version is also available on the <a href="https://play.google.com/store/apps/details?id=fr.gbesoft.NagoryDemo">Play Store</a>.

 # How to play
  This is a demo, it's not a complete game.
 So the level is small.